UnityTech/UIWidgets/README.md

 You can find many UIWidgets sample projects on Github, which covers different aspects and provide you learning materials in various levels:
 * UIWidgetsSamples (https://github.com/UIWidgets/UIWidgetsSamples).
 These samples are developed by the dev team in order to illustrates all the features of
 UIWidgets.
-Clone this Repo to the **Assets** folder of your local UIWidgets project and then you can find all the sample scenes under the **Scene** folder.
+First clone this Repo to the **Assets** folder of your local UIWidgets project.
+Then you can find all the sample scenes under the **Scene** folder.
 You can also try UIWidgets-based Editor windows by clicking the new **UIWidgetsTests** tab on the main menu and open one of the dropdown samples.